quiltdata/quilt/docs/technical-reference.md

 > If you provide the VPC you are free to reuse subnets across parameters.
 For example
 > you can use the same subnets for "Private subnets (services)" as "Private intra
-> subnets (no Internet) at the cost of a weaker security posture.
+> subnets (no Internet)" at the cost of a weaker security posture.

 In both cases Quilt uses subnets and security groups to isolate network services.
 You may optionally provide your own VPC CIDR block